July 31, 2023 to August 14, 2023

-Students enrolling in Research in Biology must complete Investigative Marine Biology Laboratory (BIOSM 1500/MEFB 403) in the same summer season.
+Students enrolling in Research in Biology must either complete Investigative Marine Biology Laboratory (BIOSM 1500/MEFB 403) or another pre-approved, research-focused SML course in the same summer season.

-This two-week course is only open to students in the Shoals Research Apprenticeship.
-Research in Biology will enable students to explore topics of interest, prepare for advanced work in their field, and develop a close academic and professional relationship with marine sciences.
-Taken right after Investigative Marine Biology Laboratory (IMBL), this course allows students with little to no previous research experience to work with a mentor to carry out their very own independent research project.
-Students' research proposals will be developed in IMBL, while the field work, data analysis, interpretation, and final presentation will carried out in this Research in Biology course.
+Research in Biology will enable students to explore topics of interest, prepare for future immersive research experiences, and develop a close academic and professional relationship with marine sciences.
+This course allows students with little to no previous research experience to work with a mentor to carry out their very own independent research project.
+Research proposals are developed during earlier classes at the lab, while field work, data analysis, interpretation, and final presentation are all conducted during the Research in Biology course.
 Students will receive daily lectures and guidance on the scientific research process.
-Apprentices will participate in the SML Research Symposium at the end of the course.
+Students will participate in a public research symposium at the end of the course.

 Learning outcomes for Research in Biology include:

 - Design, propose and execute a robust research project;

 - Gain hands-on experience in troubleshooting and creative problem-solving throughout the research process;